gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-04.md

 A film of fresh baby-pee between the baby and the changing mat is now ready for Paternal Unit to remove with a damp (warm – baby likes it very warm) cloth.

-Parental Joy is administered by way of oxytocin release in synaptic gap + qualia of disgust induced by [[Human Larvae]] piss = cognitive dissonance.
+Parental Joy is administered by way of oxytocin release in synaptic gap + qualia of disgust induced by [[Human-Larvae]] piss = cognitive dissonance.

 Paternalhood is a complicated, convoluted process.